 A nursing home is to provide seniors and those with disabilities assisted living!
 Often times referred to as an old folk’s home, convalescent home, long-term care home, and/or retirement home.
 Depending on the particular type of facility, most have terminology relating to their particular field of profession.
 A nursing home is ideal for people who don’t need to live in a hospital environment but still need some assistance in his/her daily lives.
-The on-staff nurses provide residents with personal medical requirements.
+The on-staff nurses provide each resident with their personal medical requirements.
 Oftentimes being in charge of other staff members if they have a high enough ranking.
-Nursing home facilities usually always have a 24-hour skilled nurse on standby as well.
+Nursing home facilities usually always have a 24-hour skilled nurse resident on standby as well.
 We are here to give you our honest St. Louis nursing home reviews.

 A few St. Louis nursing home facilities offer short-term care units.
 Serving as a rehabilitative place to live while recovering from surgery or personal injuries.
 When required, they also assist with different types of therapies like physical and speech.
 If the individual cannot care for themselves, nursing homes have services that would come in of use.
 Most offer light housekeeping and daily planning.
 Plus, a nursing home oftentimes has some kind of mental health care treatment center as well.